Application Process for First-Year Students

 Fill out our online application and tell us more about you.

 Submit your high school transcript(s).
 You may upload your unofficial transcripts (a screenshot or photo of your academic record from your student portal) to the online application, or email them to [email protected].

 Note: Before enrolling at Stephens, you will need to provide your official transcripts.
 Your high school counselor can help you with that.
 Electronic transcripts may be submitted through various electronic transcript services and can also be sent to [email protected] directly from the institution.
 Transcripts received through this account from a student will not be considered official.

 Stephens College is test optional for 2021-2022.
 If you'd like us to consider your test scores, submit your official ACT or SAT results to Stephens College.
 If you would like to apply without test scores, please indicate that on your application.

 SAT code: 6683

-Stephens uses a rolling admissions process, which means it is never too early or late to apply.
-We do have two Early Decision deadlines for priority scholarship consideration.
+Stephens uses a rolling admissions process, so it's never too early or late to apply.
+We do have two Priority Admission dates for optimum scholarship consideration:

-We also look at deposit date when it’s time to make housing and other assignments, so we encourage you to submit your application as soon as possible.
+We also consider your deposit date when it’s time to make housing assignments, so we encourage you to submit your application as soon as possible.
 We’ll always take the time to thoroughly review your application, and provide a timely response.

 The FAFSA application opens on Oct.
 1. Stephens College has a FAFSA priority filing date of Feb.
 1.